Nissan 370Z Review

 The 2014 Nissan 370Z ranks 5 out of 10 Affordable Sports Cars.
 This ranking is based on our analysis of published reviews and test drives of the Nissan 370Z, as well as reliability and safety data.

-The 2014 Nissan 370Z comes with a 3.7-liter V6 engine that reviewers say provides plenty of power.
+The 2014 Nissan 370Z comes with a 3.7-liter V6 engine that test drivers say provides plenty of power.
 A six-speed manual transmission is standard, which critics think makes the 370Z a lot of fun to drive, while an optional seven-speed automatic earns praise for its quick shifts.
 The 2014 Nissan 370Z coupe gets an EPA-estimated 18/26 mpg city/highway, which is typical for an affordable sports car with a six-cylinder engine.
 Reviewers love the 370Z’s athletic handling, and many note that it stays planted through turns with minimal body lean.
 Additionally, the 370Z earns praise for its quick, accurate steering.

-Reviewers say the 2014 Nissan 370Z has a sporty and functional interior design.
-Still, a few auto writers say that its interior materials could be a bit nicer, and others write that the cabin lets in too much road noise.
+Reviewers say the Nissan 370Z has a sporty and functional interior design.
+Still, a few critics say that its interior materials could be a bit nicer, and others write that the cabin lets in too much road noise.
 Test drivers like that the seats are comfortable and supportive, and that there’s plenty of room for a tall driver behind the wheel.
 However, many automotive journalists note that small windows and thick rear roof pillars limit rearward visibility.
 Reviewers agree that the 370Z features user-friendly audio and climate controls and easy-to-read gauges.
 The 2014 Nissan 370Z’s standard features include automatic climate control, push-button start and a four-speaker audio system with an auxiliary audio jack.
 A backup camera, navigation and Bluetooth phone and audio connectivity are among the 370Z’s optional features.

 - "Want a great sports car that offers terrific performance and handling, sharp looks inside and out, an impressive image and all at an affordable price?
 Few can match Nissan's 370Z." -- Kelley Blue Book